 Children will receive a minimum of 2 hours P.E. time a week and will learn skills to take part in a multitude of areas including dance, gymnastics, athletics and a wide range of sports – both team based and individual.
 We are well resourced for the teaching of P.E., with two heavily utilised indoor halls, as well as ample field space for outdoor activities.

-The development of swimming skills is also statutory at primary level, so every class at Michael Drayton Junior School will be timetabled a block of swimming lessons during year,s 4 and 5 which will replace one of their P.E. sessions for the duration of that period.
+The development of swimming skills is also statutory at primary level, so every class at Michael Drayton Junior School will be timetabled a block of swimming lessons during year 5 which will replace one of their P.E. sessions for the duration of that period.
+Non-swimmers will also be swimming during year 6.

 The school also offers a wide range of after school clubs, many of which can contribute to participants’ engagement in physical exercise and the development of specific sporting skills.
 These options include horse riding, cross country, football and netball, to name just a few.
 Please be aware that there is high demand for these clubs so places are limited for each term.